Piano Studio Policies

 - Success in life

-Ms. Shelzi will provide a positive and enthusiastic atmosphere for learning and will offer many performance and enriching activities.
+Ms. Charlene will provide a positive and enthusiastic atmosphere for learning and will offer many performance and enriching activities.
 She will continue to further her teaching skills and music knowledge by belonging to professional organizations, attending workshops, reading professional publications, and engaging in other activities leading to professional growth.
-Ms. Shelzi will encourage a feeling of success at each studentís individual rate of learning and guide each student towards musical independence with a balanced program of theory, technic, ear-training, sight-reading and performance opportunities.
+Ms. Charlene will encourage a feeling of success at each studentís individual rate of learning and guide each student towards musical independence with a balanced program of theory, technic, ear-training, sight-reading and performance opportunities.
 She will make piano as fun and entertaining as possible!

 The student agrees to arrive at each lesson punctually, well-prepared, and with all necessary materials.
 If you arrive five minutes late, your lesson is five minutes shorter.
 You reserve the time slot, not the number of minutes.

 In order to progress satisfactorily, daily quality practice is necessary and required.
 If questions arise, be sure to ask Ms. Shelzi questions during lessons; I want you to completely understand the assignment.
 Youth students will participate in a minimum of two performances and/or four Keyboard Gymnastics Events per year.
-Students will also have the option of performance opportunities offered through the Music Teachers Association if desired.
+Students will also have the option of performance opportunities offered through the Phoenix Music Teachers Association (PMTA) if desired.

 Adult students may register for lessons by the term and can re-evaluate enrollment at the beginning of each term.
 Adult students will receive 17 private lessons each term and may choose to participate in any of the activities the youth students are offered if desired.
 These are not required.